 What is Seminar?

 AQSG's feature event is our annual Seminar.
 Held in a new location every year, Seminar brings quilt enthusiasts and scholars together for a weekend engaged in quilt study.
-In addition to the presentation of research papers chosen for publication in Uncoverings and a renowned keynote speaker, Seminar offers pre-conference tours, roundtable discussions, study centers, and a poster session, all directed toward the interests of quilt lovers.
+In addition to the presentation of research papers chosen for publication in Uncoverings and a renowned keynote speaker, Seminar offers pre-conference tours, study centers, and a poster session, all directed toward the interests of quilt lovers.
 Other events include a book signing featuring famous authors of quilt history; a live and silent auction of quilt treasures; show-and-tell of remarkable quilts, textiles and related items; an on-site quilt exhibition; and the sale of vintage quilts, textiles and sewing tools from member dealers all over the country.

 Seminar presents the opportunity to view quilts from new perspectives, discuss aspects of women's and cultural history, learn the latest in documentation and research, as well as the chance to mingle with authors, quilters, teachers, and quilt community leaders.
 AQSG's Seminar guarantees a unique learning experience for everyone with a connection to quilts.

 2016 Seminar Location

 Tempe, AZ 85281